Compare any two graphics cards:

 Pixel Rate

-The GeForce 9600 GSO 768MB is much (about 53%) faster with regards to FSAA than the GeForce GT 320, and also should be able to handle higher resolutions better. (explain)
+The GeForce 9600 GSO 768MB should be much (approximately 53%) faster with regards to full screen anti-aliasing than the GeForce GT 320, and will be capable of handling higher screen resolutions more effectively. (explain)

 GeForce 9600 GSO 768MB 6600 Mpixels/sec